 - Walk down 5th ave and take a Breakfast at Tiffany’s selfie for Instagram 😉

-- NY Public Library (10-6), lunch in cafe at library or from a nearby spot/food cart
+- NY Public Library (10-6), lunch in the cafe at the library or from a nearby spot/food cart

 - 7 train to Hudson Yards, walk or taxi to Pier 83 for The Beast boat ride (10-6)